Heathcote Hall: Condition

-As at 24 November 2004, Physical condition is poor.
+At 14 June 2024, Physical condition was excellent due to a major renovation.
 Archaeological potential is high.

+Update

+As of 2024, the restoration project initiated in 2021 has concluded.
+The building and surrounding area, now reduced from their previous size in 2021, have been placed on the market for sale.

 Heritage listing

 As at 23 November 2004, Heathcote Hall was an imposing two storey building designed in the Victorian Italianate style and is one of the oldest and grandest buildings in the Sutherland Shire.
 Built in 1887 by Abel Harber a wealthy Sydney brick maker who forfeited the residence following financial losses he made in connection with the building of the Imperial Arcade in Sydney.
 It is a particularly striking building whose tower is a prominent landmark in Heathcote.

 Heathcote Hall was listed on the New South Wales State Heritage Register on 2 April 1999.